maxecharles/dLuxToliman/README.md

 [![License](https://img.shields.io/badge/license-BSD%203--Clause-blue.svg)](LICENSE)

 ## Description
+This repository/package contains pre-built ∂Lux models of the Toliman optical system, and pre-built parametrised ∂Lux source objects for Alpha Centauri.

 [∂Lux](https://louisdesdoigts.github.io/dLux/) is an open-source differentiable optical modelling framework harnessing the structural isomorphism between optical systems and neural networks, giving forwards models of optical system as a _parametric neural network_.
 ∂Lux is built in [Zodiax](https://github.com/LouisDesdoigts/zodiax) which is an open-source object-oriented [Jax](https://github.com/google/jax) framework built as an extension of [Equinox](https://github.com/patrick-kidger/equinox) for scientific programming.